rpatel3001/docker-satdump/README.md

 The above setup is intended to decode Inmarsat 4F3 98W from an rtl_tcp stream at 10.0.0.114:7373.
 To directly use an RTL-SDR instead, uncomment the `cgroup` and `/dev` lines and switch which `RUN_CMD` line is commented.
 You may need to change the `--source_id` if you have more than one RTL-SDR.

 `vfo.json` contains the frequencies and decoder pipelines being used.
 You'll note that they are not exact due to an approximately 3.8 kHz frequency error in my RTL-SDR.
 You will likely need to look at a waterfall and adjust these values based on your specific device.
 They may even need tuning as ambient temperature or the tuned center frequency changes.
+If all channels require the same offset, you can apply the offset in the satdump --frequency argument instead of adjusting the VFO frequencies.
 I have since bought a Nooelec SMArt XTR which does not require any offset.

 ```
 {